 Use Red Raspberry Leaf Tea to Soothe the Awful Hangover

-Edited by Ermin, Eng, Lynn, Anonymous and 2 others
+Edited by Ermin, Eng, Lynn, Sherre and 1 other

 Red raspberry is widely known for easing labor pains, leg cramps, nausea, and other symptoms in pregnant women.
 The herb is recommended for them by herbalists and even doctors, because of its active components that could reduce and relieve uncomfortable symptoms during pregnancy.
 There is a wide range of benefits that one can get from taking red raspberry, one of which is soothing the awful hangover.

 - 3 Questions and Answers